 Before we get more into the lazy version of this magical sauce, let’s cover what tzatziki sauce is.

-Authentic tzatziki sauce is a Greek yogurt sauce that is traditionally made with, well, of course, yogurt, drained cucumbers, fresh herbs – mainly dill, olive oil, lemon juice, garlic, and salt.
+Authentic tzatziki sauce is a Greek yogurt sauce that is traditionally made with, well, of course, yogurt, grated and stained cucumbers, and fresh herbs – mainly dill – olive oil, lemon juice, garlic, and salt.
 It’s served cold with a variety of dishes.

 It fits the chilled, creamy yogurt sauce bill.
 It’s got the herbs (dried, because, again, this is my lazy version), the lemon juice (fresh here, because ALWAYS FRESH PLZ), olive oil, and garlic.

 The punchy, tangy flavor delivers in all aspects.
-And if you’re not feeling lazy?
+And if you have a little more time?
 Well, of course, you can grate and drain the cucumbers to add in and make it a real tzatziki sauce.

 Now, in the name of laziness, all that’s required is one bowl to mix up the ingredients.

 And go ahead, mix it up in the bowl you’re going to serve (or store) it in, and really up the ease factor.

 The order doesn’t matter so much – add the ingredients in, stir them together, taste test for the salt and herb levels, adjust to your preference, and away you go!

 Here are a few more delicious ideas for enjoying this lazy girl tzatziki when the craving strikes: